-The belief is held by some, including some regulators, that standards or controls beyond those for other coverages are needed to protect consumers in the LTC insurance field.
+Some regulators and interested parties believe that standards or controls beyond those for other coverages are needed to protect consumers in the LTC insurance field.
 This is partly because most LTC users are senior citizens, who are perceived as having few financial options.